Christine Harris (archer)

 Christine Harris (born 14 January 1956) is a British archer who competed in the 1980 Summer Olympic Games.

+Early life

+She was born in Shropshire, and moved to Filton in 1964.
+She lived on Shellmor Avenue, in Patchway, and attended Filton High School, now Abbeywood Community School.

+She worked at the Midland Bank on Corn Street in Bristol.

 Olympics

 Harris competed at the 1980 Summer Olympic Games in the women's individual event and finished 25th with a score of 2187 points.

+She moved to Oswestry in October 1980.